 The vesting and benefit provisions are set by N.J.S.A.
 18A:66.
 TPAF provides retirement, death and disability benefits.
-All benefits vest after ten years of service, except for medical benefits, which vest after 25 years of service or under the disability provisions of TPAF.
+All benefits vest after ten years of service.
 Members are always fully vested for their own contributions and, after three years of service credit, become vested for 2% of related interest earned on the contributions.
 In the case of death before retirement, members' beneficiaries are entitled to full interest credited to the members' accounts.